Michigan State University gunman's note had possible motive

 “It appears based on the content of the note that he felt he was slighted in some way by people or businesses,” Rozman said at a news conference.
 “Did a mental health issue amplify that or was it a component of that?
 We're not sure at this point.
 We’re working our best to try to determine that as best as possible."

-McRae, 43, had no connection to the victims or to Michigan State as a student or employee, and he was the lone shooter, police said.
+McRae, 43, was the lone shooter and had no connection to the victims or to Michigan State as a student or employee, police said.

 The shootings happened Monday during evening classes at Berkey Hall and nearby at the MSU Union, a social hub where students can study, eat and relax.
 Students across the vast campus were ordered to shelter in place for four hours — "run, hide, fight" if necessary — while police hunted for the gunman.
 Some residence halls were a mile away from the shooting scenes.